• Home

 PROGRAMS OFFERED THROUGH HARVARD UNIVERSITY

-Behavioral Economics and Decision Making (Fall 2018, 2019)
+Behavioral Economics and Decision Making (2018–present)

 Neoclassical economics and behavioral economics provide two different views of how people make decisions and tradeoffs.
 But just as relativity supplemented but didn’t replace Newtonian physics, we show how these two views of decision-making are complementary.
 Everybody uses mental shortcuts without being aware of it, shortcuts that proved valuable in human evolution but that can also lead to sub-optimal outcomes today.
 In this course, we analyze decision-making behavior in terms of calculational complexity, chronological complexity, and competitive complexity.
+See more about this course by clicking here.

 CUSTOM-DESIGNED EXECUTIVE PROGRAMS